gefgu/100-days-of-code/log.md

 **Today's Progress**:

 - Finished the CV Application project from The Odin Project.
-- Started learning about lifecycle.
+- Started learning about Lifecycle methods.

 **Thoughts**: